chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_environment_version_post.rst

        "nginx@0.99.2",
        "cron",
        "foo"
      ]
    }

+where ``@x.x.x`` represents a constraint for a cookbook version.

 **Response**

+The response will return a list of cookbooks that are required by the run-list array contained in the request.
+The cookbooks that are returned are often the latest versions of each cookbook.
+Depending on constraints in the request or on dependencies a cookbook may have for specific cookbook versions, a request may not always return the latest cookbook version for each cookbook.

-The response will return something like the following:
+A response looks something like the following:

 .. code-block:: javascript

+   {
+     "mysql": "1.2.2",
+     "runit": "2.0.0",
+     "zed": "0.0.1",
+     "cron": "10.1.0",
+     "openssl": "3.1.4",
+     "gem": "0.9.9",
+     "nginx": "0.99.2",
+     "foo":
+     "0.0.1",
+     "bar": "0.5.0",
+     "build-essential": "0.4.2"
+   }

 .. list-table::
    :widths: 200 300